WTS is a unique quiz game for all movie lovers running since 2010 on Twitter. It was developed by kinoute in part of the

 There are also some commands that are available to moderate the game which will be explained below.

 Usually, when NSFW shots are used in the game, a little emoji (🔞) appears in the tweet.
-If you chose in your Twitter settings to not display sensitive material, the shot will not appear automatically, you would have to click on it to see it.
+If you chose in your Twitter settings to not display sensitive material, the shot will not appear automatically, you will have to click on it to see it.

 If you see a sensitive shot without the emoji, it means it wasn't categorized as "sensitive material" and you can report it to me by writing "gore" or "nudity", depending of the scene of course.
 If the shot is used again in the future, thanks to your report, it will be correctly assigned.

 We also have some shots that contain unreadable text (horizontally reversed text).
 If you see one of them, you can report it by replying "text".
 The shot will be reversed for the future and text will be readable.

 If you spot an error about a movie, you can report it to me by replying "error".
 This command is useful to fix wrong infos like a wrong director's name, a wrong flag assigned to the movie, or a typo in the title.

 You can also use "error" if you think the results of a shot is false.
 Example, if you didn't get points when you think you should have.